TheJacksonLaboratory/marea/README.md

 The output directory is optional and will default to the input directory.

-_scripts/post_process.py_ takes as input the file produced by _pubtate.py_ and selects those articles that were labeled relevant by _filter_abstracts.py_ (step 4). _post_process.py_ post-processes the text into which _pubtate.py_ has inserted concept identifiers. _post_process.py_ removes stop words (as defined by **nltk**) from the title and abstract.
-It also deletes any hyphen that appears at the start or at the end of a word (for example, '-induced' becomes 'induced').
-These odd tokens arise when half of a compound word gets replaced by a concept identifier. _post_process.py_ writes to its output file the PMID, publication date, and modified title and abstract for each relevant article.
+_scripts/post_process.py_ takes as input the file produced by _pubtate.py_ and selects those articles that were labeled relevant by _filter_abstracts.py_ (step 4).
+The script post-processes the text into which _pubtate.py_ has inserted concept identifiers.
 _post_process.py_ takes four command line options.
 The command line option _-p_ specifies the directory containing the _bioconcepts2pubtatorcentral.replaced_ file written by _pubtate.py_.
 Option _-r_ specifies the directory containing files of relevant articles produced by _filter_abstracts.py_.